ChangWynn/web_applications/PROJECTS/music_library_database_app/design.md

 Write the route and web server code to implement the route behaviour.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->

+For this challenge, you should only record the 3rd part where you create the diagram.
+Make sure you also record yourself talking out loud when making the diagram, to explain it.

+Test-drive and implement the following changes to the music_library_database_app project.

+Test-drive a route GET /artists/:id which returns an HTML page showing details for a single artist.

+Test-drive a route GET /artists which returns an HTML page with the list of artists.
+This page should contain a link for each artist listed, linking to /artists/:id where :id needs to be the corresponding artist id.
+Create a sequence diagram explaining the behaviour of your program when a request is sent to GET /artists/:id.
+Make sure your diagram all includes the following:
+The HTTP Client
+The HTTP Request and the data it contains
+The HTTP Response and the data it contains
+The Application class (app.rb)
+The Repository class (artist_repository.rb)
+The View (ERB file)
+The Database